The Toolchain Sprawl Problem in Neocloud Infrastructure

 Why Hybrid and Multi-Cloud Environments Are Harder to Manage

 The growth of cloud computing is now tied more closely to the next phase of AI infrastructure.
 As organizations invest more heavily in AI infrastructure, they also need systems that can deliver higher capacity, faster access, and better performance.
-Workloads driven by artificial intelligence and machine learning demand highly specialized infrastructure powered by NVIDIA GPUs that older systems struggle to provide.
+Workloads driven by artificial intelligence, machine learning, and generative AI demand highly specialized infrastructure powered by NVIDIA GPUs that older systems struggle to provide.

 As businesses expand across more cloud providers, these problems become harder to ignore.
 Growth can create greater variability in performance, cost, and reliability.
 Without strong coordination, companies may end up with more complexity instead of more value.
 Proper oversight of the underlying physical infrastructure becomes essential when assets are divided between traditional data centers and third-party colocation facilities.